MetaChest: Generalized few-shot learning of pathologies from chest X-rays: Results and discussion

 These results are consistent with previous findings in the medical imaging literature under a complete data regime.
 In mammography, for example, lesions are detected more accurately in images with a resolution of $1700 \times 2100$ pixels~\citep{mammograms2018}.
 Similarly, in the case of chest X-rays, \citet{chestxrayresolutions} compared the performance of two models on the ChestX-ray14 dataset using resolutions of $64\times64$ and $320\times320$ pixels, finding better performance with higher resolution.

 For MobileNetV3-Small-0.75, performance progressively improves as the resolution increases up to $768\times768$, but begins to decline at higher resolutions, as shown in \cref{fig:archs}.
 In contrast, both ConvNeXt-Tiny and DenseNet-121 exhibit consistent improvements with increasing resolution.
 ConvNeXt-Tiny outperforms the other two architectures across all evaluated resolutions.
 The highest performance is achieved with this architecture at a resolution of $768\times 768$, although it surpasses the best result of MobileNetV3-Small-0.75 by only 1.8 $HM$ points.
 ConvNeXt-Tiny improves upon MobileNetV3-Small-0.75 at the default resolution used in this work ($384\times 384$) by just 2.26 $HM$ points.

-This finding is relevant because higher resolutions entail an exponential increase in memory requirements for storing and processing images.
-Due to resource limitations, experiments with ConvNeXt-Tiny at $1024 \times 1024$ and DenseNet-121 at $768 \times 768$ and $1024 \times 1024$ could not be performed.
+This finding is particularly relevant because increasing image resolution has an strong impact on memory requirements and computational cost for both training and inference.
+In particular, this affects the memory needed for intermediate computations, gradients, and activations within the neural network, making high-resolution training substantially more demanding.
+Computational cost also increases sharply, as higher resolutions require more multiply-accumulate operations (MACs) in each layer.
+In addition, the GPU memory usage grows, limiting batch sizes and potentially slowing training.
+Model complexity further interacts with image resolution: deeper or wider architectures may struggle to process very high-resolution inputs efficiently without optimization strategies such as mixed precision.
+Because of these constraints, certain experiments could not be performed.
+For example, training ConvNeXt-Tiny at $1024 \times 1024$ and DenseNet-121 at $768 \times 768$ and $1024 \times 1024$ was not feasible due to GPU memory limitations and excessive computational cost, highlighting a practical limitation in scaling experiments to very high-resolution images.